alastairwyse/ApplicationAccessDeployment/WebsiteText/WebsiteText.md

 #### Robust / Resilient
 ApplicationAccess implements multiple techniques to ensure robust and reliable operation...
+* Thorough and detailed error handling and reporting
 * Database Retries - When connected to Microsoft SQL Server, ApplicationAccess will retry when it encounters transient errors (e.g. network connection errors, database offline, etc...).
 The number of retries and duration between retries is configurable.
 * File Backup - In the case that writing to the database fails, ApplicationAccess can write any uncommitted events to the file system.
 These events will be written to the database when ApplicationAccess is restarted.
 * Configurable Behaviour - Behaviour in the case of serious but non-critical error is configurable.
 For example if logging of metrics fails, ApplicationAccess can be configured to stop metric logging and continue running, or enter a 'fault state' and return a system error when receiving future queries.